Lutando/docs-oxd/sources/plugin/sugarcrm/index.md

 ![upload](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SugarCRM-module/master/docu/d6.png)

-1. Automatically register any user with an account in the OpenID Provider.
+1. Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dynamically register for an account in your SugarCRM site.
+They will be assigned the new user default role specified below.
+2. Only register users with the following role(s) in the OP: Using this option you can limit registration to users who have a specified role in the OP, for instance `sugarcrm`.
+This is not configurable in all OP's.
+It is configurable if you are using a Gluu Server.
+[Follow the instructions below](#role-based-enrollment) to limit access based on an OP role.
-2. New User Default Role: specify which role to give to new users upon registration.
+3. New User Default Role: specify which role to give to new users upon registration.
-3. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
+4. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
-4. Custom URI after logout: custom URI after logout (for example "Thank you" page).
+5. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-5. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+6. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
-6. Click `Register` to continue.
+7. Click `Register` to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.